cloudcreativity/ddd-modules/docs/guide/application/events.md

 ```

 :::tip
-If you're writing middleware that is only meant to be used for a specific integration event, type-hint that event
+If you're writing middleware that is only meant to be used for a specific integration event, do not use the
-instead of the generic `IntegrationEventInterface`.
+`EventBusMiddlewareInterface`.
+Instead, use the same signature but change the event type-hint to the event class your
+middleware is designed to be used with.
 :::